-It is Creighton University policy that all full-time students be covered by a comprehensive health insurance plan for the entire academic year.
+It is Creighton University policy that all full-time students be covered by a comprehensive health insurance plan for the entire year.
+In the School of Pharmacy and Health Professions, all part-time and full-time entry-level students must be covered by a comprehensive health insurance plan for the entire year.